nightscout/nightscout.github.io/docs/nightscout/multiadmin.md

 ## Heroku

 You can setup multiple Nightscout sites per Heroku account.
-You be charged the Eco/Basic plan fee for each app.
+You be charged the Eco/Basic plan fee for **each app**.

-You can setup collaborators in Heroku to avoid having to switch accounts.
-First decide on which will be your main Heroku account.
-Then add the email address you used to register as collaborator to the other(s) one(s).
+You can setup collaborators in Heroku.
+This is very useful for remote support.

 </br>

+### Invite someone as a collaborator

-- Log into your other Heroku account and select your app.
+- Log into your Heroku account and select your app.

 <img src="/vendors/heroku/img/MultiNS00.png" width="800px" >